If we use any of the Google Map functions such as getCurrentLocation on the navigator, it throws an error if it is not accessed over a secure origin.

 As we can’t have an HTTPS Certificate for a test server, we can configure it to be over HTTPS by using Self Signed Certificates.

-Here is the link to generate self-signed certificates on a ubuntu machine
+Here is the link to generate self-signed certificates on an Ubuntu machine

 Then, you will have to configure Nginx over SSL and here is a code snippet for that: